Aakibmatin/oci-projects/oci-autoscaling-metric-based/README.md

 - Always test scale-in to avoid overusing resources.
 - Free Tier is generous – but watch limits like instance counts and bandwidth.

-## Scripts
-- `scripts/install-stress-ng.sh`: A simple bash script to install and run stress-ng on your instance.

 ## Related
 - Inspired by my LinkedIn post: [Link to your post here].
 - Questions?
 Open an issue or PR!